Electrecord: Contemporary

-Beginning in 1990, Electrecord lost market share as record companies formed.
+Beginning in 1990, Electrecord lost market share as record companies formed and the establishment of CDs.
 But some of the groups who recorded for the label continued.
 Most discs released by Electrecord after 1990 were either greatest hits albums extracted from older recordings or remastered versions of LPs.

+The company found itself in a deadlock around 1996, when production stagnated due to lack of demand, but two years later it was saved by the purchase of its equipment by a British company for $40 thousand and by the sale of the building in which the factory was located.
+With this money, a high-performance recording studio was purchased.

+Following this change, the company's activity was refocused on reissues and recordings.
+The CDs produced are multiplied in Romania, Hungary or England.
+Today, the monthly circulation of CDs does not exceed a few thousand copies.
+In 2002, "Electrecord" had a turnover of (equivalent to) 2.16 million RON and a gross profit of 105,000 RON.
+In 2003, the company's employees took over the majority stake in "Electrecord" (59.76%) from the state.

 In June 2017, Electrecord released the album Songbird by pop singer-songwriter NAVI.
 Electrecord went into insolvency in 2018.
 A new start with a new corporate concept followed in 2020.

 The last released by Electrecord album was in December 2022 - the CD album Se schimb ceva by the Romanian pop-singer Beni Mihai.